bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Sjors: 00:32:53

 And I also have a downside, but that might be solvable.
-And that

-## Hotel California Problem

-is what I would call the Hotel California problem.
+And that is what I would call the Hotel California problem.
 Because basically once you've given out this thing, people can keep paying to it forever.
 And at some point you might realize, ah, this running this extra thing on my node is pretty heavy.
 I'd like to downgrade.